ben-wheeler/Algorithms-and-Data-Structures-Implementations/README.md

 - Queue elements at back of the queue
 - Enqueue elements from front of the queue
 - Ability to print queue values.
+- See full list of functions within `struct Queue`

 **Compile and Run using:** `make Queue`